nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 3.
 The UI is updated to reflect this new state.
 Step 4.
 The user provides a series of prefixes to `mailingList` to pick the fields.
 If no arguments are provided, default selectors are used.
 Step 5.
 These `Prefix` arguments are stored in `Model`.
 Step 6.
-The user is prompted to pick the name and the download location of their generated CSV file.
+The user is prompted to pick a name and the download location for their generated CSV file.
 Step 7.
 The `FilteredList`, `Prefixes` and `Path` are passed to `CsvUtil#modelToCsv`, which will serialize and write the CSV file.
 ![MailingListSequenceDiagram](images/MailingListSequenceDiagram.png)
 Step 8.
 The header row is created based on `Prefix` arguments stored in `Model`, based on a mapping in `CsvUtil`.